Reviews You Can Rely On

 How Much Gear Do You Need?

-Now that you've thought about how you plan to use your pack, you should have a good idea of the gear you'll need to carry.
-If your plan is sub-3 hour jaunts from a trailhead, you'll likely be fine with a pack (or belt!) that has a capacity of less than 4 liters.
-Depending on the type of terrain and weather you plan to deal with, a pack with between 6 and 12 liters should get you through most big adventures.
+How much gear you need to pack is a combination of how you run and your personal preference.
+If your plans are largely 3-hour jaunts from a trailhead, you'll likely be fine with a pack (or belt!) with less than 4 liters of capacity.
+Depending on the type of terrain and weather you might encounter, a pack with between 6 and 12 liters might be necessary for grander adventures.
 Typically, runners who have massive, multi-day adventures planned actually need much more than 10-12 liters.

-This 15 liter pack has plenty of space for multi-day adventures.
+The Black Diamond Distance 15 is a 15-liter pack with plenty of space for multi-day adventures.

 Credit: Matthew Richardson

 Think about the size and shape of the gear you'll be carrying.
-Hydration packs come with myriad different pocket options, often in different sizes and with varied ease of access.
-Typically, front pockets tend to be more accessible, while back pockets tend to be larger.
-If you want to carry poles, be sure to confirm that the pack you choose has a carrying option that you like.
-Some offer elastic loops, sleeves, or compression laces at the front, rear, top, or side meant for securing poles.
+Hydration packs vary in the number of pockets, sizes, layout, and ease of access.
+Typically, front pockets tend to offer better accessibility, while back pockets tend to be larger.
+Carrying poles requires the pack to have a carry feature, and you'll want to confirm it's one you like.
+Some provide elastic loops, sleeves, or compression laces for securing poles at the front, rear, top, or side.
 Others are designed to attach a custom quiver as a secondary containment feature.
-Just keep in mind the positioning can be awkward, depending on your body type and flexibility in reach.
-So be sure you double-check each pack you are considering to ensure the pole storage arrangement works for you and everything you need will be easily accessible once you start your run.
+Positioning can be awkward, depending on your body type and flexibility.
+You'll want to double-check each pack you consider to ensure the pockets and pole storage arrangement work for you and will be easily accessible once you start your run.

 hydration pack for running - a 12 liter pack can haul a serious amount of gear.